 This document is a "live" document which will receive updates throughout the project.
-It is intended as a standalone document that can be used for a quick-jump into the state of the art of agriculture robotics.
+It is intended as a stand-alone document that can be used for a quick-jump into the state of the art of agriculture robotics.
 Nevertheless, it is part of a Europe-wide endeavor which is the agROBOfood project, which intends to connect all of Europe's many high-quality projects on agriculture robotics.
 The following list of ongoing projects is taken from the EuRobotics Multi-Annual Roadmap on Robotics [97]:

 - HUBRINA (HUman-roBot co-woRking IN Agricultural master-slave systems) - ECHORD.
 Master-slave robot control for agricultural activities. - FutureFarm - ERA-NET ICT Agri.
-Typify current and new robot technology and their potential tasks in farming. - CROPS (Clever Robots for Crops) - ERA-NET ICT Agri.
-Intelligent sensing and manipulation for sustainable production and harvesting of high value crops
+Typify current and new robot technology and their potential tasks in farming. - CROPS (Clever Robots for Crops)

-- RHEA (Robot Fleets for Highly Effective Agriculture and Forestry management) - ERA-NET ICT Agri.
+- ERA-NET ICT Agri.
+Intelligent sensing and manipulation for sustainable production and harvesting of high value crops - RHEA (Robot Fleets for Highly Effective Agriculture and Forestry management) - ERA-NET ICT Agri.
 Design, development, and testing of a new generation of automatic and robotic systems for both chemical and physical -mechanical and thermal- effective weed management focused on both agriculture and forestry. - GEOPAL (GNSS-based Planning system for Agricultural Logistics) - QUAD-AV (Ambient Awareness for Autonomous Agricultural Vehicles) - ERA-NET ICT Agri.
 Enhancing SaftetyLevel of autonomous agricultural vehicles during process in terms of threads to humans, animals and tangible goods. - SmartBot (here: Subproject AgroBot) - INTERREG.
-Develop basic technologies needed for constructing multiple, agriculture, robotic demonstration models with different application - Robs4Crops bringing the farmer perspective to agricultural robotics
+Develop basic technologies needed for constructing multiple, agriculture, robotic demonstration models with different application

-This document focuses on mobile ground-based robotic systems.
-Interesting topics not included in this document are aerial robotics as well as fixed (non-mobile) ground-based systems that operate on conveyor belts or move as large CNC machines [124].
-Furthermore, due to the abundant availability of research project information as opposed to commercially available solutions, this is overrepresented in the current version of the document.
+Future versions of this document may contain more diverse information than the current version.
+Specifically, the current version focuses on mobile ground-based robotic systems.
+Future additions might include aerial robotics as well as fixed (non-mobile) ground-based systems that operate on conveyor belts or move as large CNC machines [124].
+Another intended future extension is to include more information on commercially available robots, platforms, and components.
+Due to the abundant availability of research project information as opposed to commercially available solutions, this is overrepresented in the current version of the document.

-The content is distributed of the next chapters in the following way.
-Chapter 2 selects the best candidate overall software framework, Chapter 3 focuses on the technological best practices within that framework, and Chapter 4 focuses slightly more on organizational aspects, yet still firmly connected to the robot technologies.
+Despite the shortcomings of the current version of this document, we believe that it already contains highly valuable information for a quick yet complete overview of the state of the art in agriculture robotics.
+Chapter 2 focuses on the technological best practices, whereas Chapter 3 focuses slightly more on organizational aspects, yet still firmly connected to the robot technologies.